Pixocial/AppWheel-Docs/docs/Quick Start.md

 ![Overall Process](/img/integration/p8.png)

-**Service Account credentials JSON:** A file with a .p8 suffix, commonly called a p8 file.
+**Service Account credentials File:** A file with a .p8 suffix, commonly called a p8 file.
 When you need to enable the subscription discount function, you need to have a signature for the discount, and the p8 file is an essential key to generate this signature.
 Obtain it through: [https://help.apple.com/app-store-connect/#/dev689c93225](https://help.apple.com/app-store-connect/#/dev689c93225])

 [//]: # (#### Product Configuration)